izikeros/blog/content/posts/2022-06-05-lesser-known-backtesting-libraries.md

 https://github.com/Yvictor/TradingGym

 ## vartests
- is a Python library to perform some statistical tests to evaluate Value at Risk (VaR) Models, such as: https://github.com/rafa-rod/vartests
+ is a Python library to perform some statistical tests to evaluate Value at Risk (VaR) Models. https://github.com/rafa-rod/vartests

 ## backtesting-for-cryptocurrency-trading
-You can use this simple crypto backtesting script to ensure your trading strategy is successful Minimal setup required and works well with static TP and SL strategies.
+You can use this simple crypto backtesting script to ensure your trading strategy is successful.
+Minimal setup required and works well with static TP and SL strategies.
 Trailing Stop Loss could imporove profitability if added.

 For a detailed guide on how to set this up go to the main guide You can use this to determine how profitable your Binance Volatility bot is https://github.com/CyberPunkMetalHead/backtesting-for-cryptocurrency-trading